The Guns of Brixton: Covers and samples

-Norman Cook (also known as Fatboy Slim) sampled the bass line for Beats International's 1990 song "Dub Be Good to Me", which became a #1 hit in the UK.
+Norman Cook (also known as Fatboy Slim) sampled the bass line for Beats International's 1990 song "Dub Be Good to Me", which became a No. 1 hit in the UK.
 Simonon, interviewed by Scott Rowley in October 1999 for Bassist Magazine, said that he "was surprised that it became number one that was quite shocking.
 And the fact that it was my performance that they had lifted.
 The smart thing would've been to copy it and change it slightly, but they just lifted it straight off.
 So, really, I have done Top of the Pops, but I met up with Norman [Cook] and we came to an arrangement which was much needed at the time.
 But I thought it was a really good idea and it was quite reassuring for that to happen to my first song."

-The Blaggers ITA covered the song as a single released in 1995.

 Cypress Hill sampled the bassline on "What's Your Number?" from the 2004 album Till Death Do Us Part.
 The song also features Tim Armstrong on guitar.

-The French band Nouvelle Vague released a cover on their debut album, in 2004; a snippet is used in the "Cafe Polski" sketches of the TV series Harry & Paul.

 Jimmy Cliff covered the song on his 2011 Sacred Fire EP, and 2012 album Rebirth, produced by Armstrong.
 Will Hermes has called the cover "the sound of history circling in wondrous ways" because the song references Cliff's character Ivan from The Harder They Come.

-Punk band Anti-Flag recorded a cover of "The Guns of Brixton" with a segue into "I Fought the Law" in 2011 for their Complete Control Recording Sessions.